 Risk of Rain 2 was probably my most played game of 2020.
 So much, in fact, it currently sits at number two on my most played games on Steam ever.

 Hoopoo Games not only delivered one of the best roguelikes of the last few years (tying with Hades as my favorite roguelike ever), but it did it by mastering the design around each of their unique characters so that they all operate differently.
 Whether I want to play Punchy McFistFace with Loader, or shotgun blast with Captain, or make anime meme jokes with Mercenary, there’s a variety of play styles to suit anyone’s needs.
 However, when it comes to balancing these unique characters, there are still good and bad choices.
+Continue reading our guide to learn how to get the best Risk of Rain 2 Achievements.

 How difficult is this character to play?
 Mercenary requires very good situational awareness, Loader requires a lot of buttons and complete movement, and Engineer requires you to stand next to your turrets.
 There’s a big difference between some character’s gameplay,